Dead, dead, dead

 : : : "deader than a pelcher (pilchard) - Indisputably dead.
 Variations are 'deader than a mackerel' and 'deader than a duck."
 (Yankee Talk)

 : : : "dead as a beef - Completely dead.
 With no life.dead as a hammer - Without any life at all."
-(Whistlin' Dixie.
-Southern terms)
+(Whistlin' Dixie: A Dictionary of Southern Expressions)

 : : : "dead as four o'clock - Quite dead, refers to either the 'dead' end of the afternoon, or the quiet of four o'clock in the morning."
 (Mountain Range)

 : : : From This Dog'll Really Hunt: An Entertaining Texas Dictionary

 by Wallace O. Chariton (Wordware Publishing, Piano, Texas, 1989, 1990):

 : : : dead as hell in a preacher's backyard or a parson's parlor